Mondabutu/alx-digitalProtector_Project/README.md

 # Related projects
 1. Image Watermarking
 #Licensing
 This application is open for modification.
-However, ensure to cite the original author
+However, you can tag me or share your idea on how to make this application better.
+Nevertheless, i will keep modifying the application to make it better .